artur-ciocanu/launch.en/help/launch-reference/publishing/environments.md

 | Staging | This environment corresponds with the **Submitted** and **Approved** columns in the publishing workflow. |
 | Production | This environment corresponds with the **Published** column in the publishing workflow. |

-Different [!DNL Platform Launch] artifacts can exist in each environment.
+Different tag artifacts can exist in each environment.
 This allows you to test different libraries in different environments as you push them through the publishing workflow.

 >[!NOTE]
 >